raul23/pyebooktools/docs/examples.rst

 where

-- `--cco`_ is the short name for ``corruption-check-only`` and is the flag to check ebooks for corruption only without organizing them.
+- `--cco`_ is the short name for ``corruption-check-only`` and is the flag to check ebooks for corruption only without organizing them
 - `folder_to_organize`_ contains the ebooks that need to be organized

 **Output:**